 Trial 3 was performed in November 2008 in the same recovery boiler as Trials 1 and 2 at the Obbola kraft mill.
-This is a small recovery boiler: the distance between the front wall and the nearest sootblower in the superheater region is only 3.5 m (11.5 ft).
-With a 4.4 m (14.4 ft) long force-measurement probe inserted through the front wall of the boiler (Figure 1), it was possible to determine the sootblower jet force at any distance up to 2.5 m (8.2 ft) between the sootblower nozzle and the target plate of the probe.
+This is a small recovery boiler, with a distance between the front wall and the nearest sootblower in the superheater region of only 3.5 m.
+A 4.4 m long force-measurement probe inserted through the front wall of the boiler (Fig. 1) made it possible to determine the sootblower jet force at any distance up to 2.5 m between the sootblower nozzle and the target plate of the probe.